Colin Bradley Artist Interview

 Teaching art classes in person provided me a good source of income, so it would be fair to say this could be the same for others.
 The online space provides many more opportunities for artists to teach as well as in person.

 However, there are many others ways for artists to earn an income online.
-Whether this be starting a YouTube channel or an Instagram account.
+Whether this be starting a YouTube channel, Patreon, Instagram or TikTok account.

 Is it difficult for artists to earn a living sell their art?